System paradoxes

 The thirteen system paradoxes documented in this section are the patterns the evidence base records most clearly.

+Each is the symptom of one of the three structures introduced in System Structures.
 Six sit under the Capability Trap, four under the Misaligned Incentive Engine, three under the Capital Architecture Mismatch.
 P3 sits across two - its constraint reads as both a capability problem and a capital-architecture problem.
-Reading the paradoxes as symptoms rather than as discrete problems is the analytical move the chapter has been building toward.
-Each paradox below is followed by the structure that generates it.

 The structures, not the paradoxes, are where interventions have to operate.